sunnyolive108/SmartHomeEnergyAssistant/README.md

 ## Blockchain Deployment
 Truffle: playing around with saving the data of the Assistant to the blockchain
 - first for educational purposes ONLY :P
+Update 01.05.25 - Transactions successfully
+saved onto the bloickchain